Seattle Redhawks men's basketball: Home court

-The Redhawk Center on the campus has been seldom used by the men's team as it only seats 999.
-Seattle U hosted their College Basketball Invitational games at the Redhawk Center in 2015 because KeyArena was in use for the NCAA men's basketball tournament.
+At the Division I level, the Redhawk Center (formerly named the Connolly Center) is seldom used by the men's team, as it seats only 999.
+Seattle U hosted its College Basketball Invitational games at the Redhawk Center in 2015 because KeyArena was in use for the NCAA men's basketball tournament.
+It also hosted six Seattle U home games in 2016–2017, and ten the next season (2017–2018) in the lead-up to KeyArena's closure for refurbishment.